Central National Committee

 Central National Committee (Polish: Komitet Centralny Narodowy (KCN)) was the underground coordinating committee of the Polish independence movement in 1860s Congress Poland which was responsible for preparing a general uprising against Tsarist rule in order to reestablish Polish independence, lost after the Partitions of Poland.
-It represented the "Red", left wing, faction in the independence movement, which emphasized an end to serfdom without compensation to landlords as a necessary component of the Polish national struggle, as opposed to the "White" faction which advocated more moderate social reforms, while also supporting Polish independence.
+It represented the Red, left wing, faction in the independence movement, which emphasized an end to serfdom without compensation to landlords as a necessary component of the Polish national struggle, as opposed to the White faction which advocated more moderate social reforms, while also supporting Polish independence.

 The committee was organized in June 1862, in Warsaw.
 After establishing underground cells, levying a national tax to fund the upcoming insurrection and appointing a Polish police, it issued a manifesto for the beginning of what became the January Uprising against the Russian Empire.
-Thereafter it transformed itself into the Provisional National Government/Polish National Government of Poland (on January 22, 1863).
+Thereafter it transformed itself into the Polish National Government of Poland (on January 22, 1863).